-- You download the agent (page 39) from the Maven Central repository because you use Maven for your build processes.
-You also download a YAML configuration file (page 34) from the Contrast web interface. - 2.
-For your development environment, you edit the YAML configuration file to include settings similar to these:
+- You download the agent (page 40) from the Maven Central repository because you use Maven for your build processes.
+You also download a YAML configuration file (page 35) from the Contrast web interface. - For your development environment, you edit the YAML configuration file to include settings similar to these:

-''' api: REQUIRED Set the URL for the Contrast UI. url:https://mycontrast.mycompany.com:8080/Contrast/ REQUIRED Set the API key needed to communicate with the Contrast UI. api_key:A2xxxxxxxxxxxxxxxxxxxxxxXG9N REQUIRED Set the service key needed to communicate with the Contrast UI.
-It is used to calculate the Authorization header. service_key:service_key:88xxxxxxxxxxx5Z REQUIRED Set the user name used to communicate with the Contrast UI.
-It is used to calculate the Authorization header. java: Configure the Java agent to skip its application discovery algorithm, and instead associate all libraries, vulnerabilities, and web traffic to a single application with the name specified by this property.
+''' api: # Set the URL for the Contrast UI. url:https://mycontrast.mycompany.com:8080/Contrast/ Set the API key needed to communicate with the Contrast UI.
+Set the service key needed to communicate with the Contrast UI.
+It is used to calculate the Authorization header. service_key:service_key:88xxxxxxxxx5Z Set the user name used to communicate with the Contrast UI.
+It is used to calculate the Authorization header. user name:agent xxxxxxxx-xxxx-xxxx-xxxxx-xxxxx@mydevorg java: Configure the Java agent to skip its application discovery algorithm, and instead associate all libraries, vulnerabilities, and web traffic to a single application with the name specified by this property.
 This configuration is preferred when deploying Java SE applications with embedded web servers (e.g., applications built with Spring Boot, Dropwizard, and embedded Jetty).
-When used with an application server, this configuration associates all web traffic with the single, standalone application, including web traffic handled by application server-hosted endpoints that would not be associated with a discovered application otherwise.
-Note - This settings takes preferences over the 'application.name' settingava: standalone_app_name:finapp1 server '''
+When used with an application server, this configuration associates all web traffic with the single, standalone application, including web traffic handled by application server-hosted endpoints that would not be associated with a discovered application otherwise. # Note - This settings takes preferences over the 'application.name' settingava: standalone_app_name:finapp1 ====== server '''